itika1/peoplecord/README.md

 Notification whenever someone joined the room
 Any time can leave room

+##Folder - utils
+The utils folder contain the javascript files of message and users.

 I built this using mainly node.js, express.js, socket.io, HTML, CSS and javascript.
 Upload the files in got repository and deployed it on Heroku to host in live server.

 ## Inspiration